CosmWasm/docs-deprecated/getting-started/compile-contract.md

 ```

 `RUST_BACKTRACE=1` will provide you with full stack traces on any error, which is super useful.
 This only works for unit tests (which test native rust code, not the compiled wasm).
 Also, if you want to know where `cargo wasm` and `cargo unit-test` come from, they are just aliases defined in `.cargo/config`.
 Take a look there to understand the cargo flags more.

-### Setting Root Directory

-Both of the above extensions look for a Cargo.toml file in the root directory of your workspace, and only parse rust code referenced by this Cargo.toml file (listed as a workspace, or imported by `src/lib.rs`).
-The [`cosmwasm-examples`](https://github.com/CosmWasm/cosmwasm-examples) repo does not have a `Cargo.toml` file, but rather one in each example sub-directory.
-To ensure proper IDE support when working on this example, you should open only the `escrow` directory.
-And in general, have one window open for one rust project, rooted in the same directory as it's `Cargo.toml` file.